ainouzgali/provider-template/README.md

 Basic Template Provider, with everything needed to create your very own, how exciting :)

 ## Use the repo template
-You need to start by using this template
+Start by using this template
 ![Top](/assets/top.png)

 Choose your new provider name, and add a simple description, don't forget to make public.